1992–93 Segunda División B

 The 1992–93 Segunda División B season was the 16th since its establishment.
-The first matches of the season were played on 5 September 1992, and the season ended in 27 June 1993 with the promotion play-off final games.
+The first matches of the season were played on 5 September 1992, and the season ended on 27 June 1993 with the promotion play-off final games.

 Overview before the season

 80 teams joined the league, including 3 relegated from the 1991–92 Segunda División and 18 promoted from the 1991–92 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.